 Some machines start by sewing one of the sides.

-Here’s an video from Janome of starting by sewing a side.
+Here’s a video from Janome of starting by sewing a side.

-And here’s a written with photos tutorial from Tilly and the Buttons showing a machine which sews one of the long sides first.
+And here’s a photo tutorial from Tilly and the Buttons showing a machine which also sews a long side first.

 As well as sewing ends or sides first, some machines start sewing buttonholes forward, some backward.

 Different companies use different designs of presser foot.
 Here’s a different presser foot from Singer.